Nir-J/SPlOIT/Phase2/Team4.md

 mc02 60 $
 ```

 * Any misc command is constructed by using a buffer of size 128.
 First it changes directory and then executes command.
-As unix path lengths can easily exceed 128 bytes, we can overflow the buffer by making the path long.

-NOTE: Needs mkdir command in alias.
+So if we give a long parameter for the alias command, the server crashes as we overflow the return address.

 ```C
 char c_cmd[128];
 sprintf(c_cmd, "cd %s && %s",